 Nassim Nicholas Taleb has been one of the most influential writers of our times.
-He is a scholar, statistician, former trader and an alumnus of Wharton school.
+He is a scholar, statistician, former trader, and an alumnus of Wharton Business School.
 His books ‘Black Swan’, ‘Fooled by Randomness’, ‘Antifragile‘ have addressed fundamental issues plaguing the world.

 Taleb takes on self-proclaimed experts and the ‘intellectual-yet-idiots’ in academia, public policy, economics and media in his books and articles.
 His latest book ‘Skin In The Game‘ is yet another addition to his collection of books which reveal some interesting insights into the way the world functions.

 The author, in his preface, tells us what his latest book is about.
 Skin In The Game is about four major topics in one, he says.
 They are:

 - Uncertainty and reliability of knowledge (bullshit detection in simpler words)